tardate/LittleArduinoProjects/Kraft/IJN/NakajimaB5N2/README.md

 ## Conclusion

-Not particular happy with this build - uninsired and I think the weathering doesn't quite fit the scale very well.
+Not particular happy with this build - uninspired and I think the weathering doesn't quite fit the scale very well.
 An interesting subject and well engineered kit.
 Very well detailed by Airfix standards.

 ## Credits and References